-CFC legislation provides that resident entities must include in taxable income their relevant share of the undistributed profits of a CFC, if the CFC income are higher than a threshold amount.
+CFC legislation provides that resident entities must include in taxable income their relevant share of the undistributed profits of a CFC if the CFC income is higher than a threshold amount.

 A subsidiary is deemed as a CFC if it is incorporated in a jurisdiction with an effective tax rate lower than 12.5%.

 Labor taxes – Employers and employees are usually required to make social security contributions in relation to pension, medical, unemployment, maternity, and work-related injury.
 The contribution rate and base vary from city to city, but it is usually around 10% for employees and 30% for employers.
 The contribution base is usually capped at 300% of the City Average Salary.